labsyspharm/scimap/docs/tl/sm.tl.spatial_count.md

 **Short description**

 The `spatial_count` function allows users to compute the proportion of a categorical variable (e.g. cell-types) within the local neighbourhood of each cell.

-The function supports two methods to define a local neighbourhood-
+The function supports two methods to define a local neighbourhood <br>
-- Radius method: Can be used to identifies the neighbours within a user defined radius for every cell.
+* **Radius method**: Can be used to identifies the neighbours within a user defined radius for every cell.
-- KNN method: Can be used to identifies the neighbours based on K nearest neigbours for every cell
+* **KNN method**: Can be used to identifies the neighbours based on K nearest neigbours for every cell

 The resultant proportion matrix is saved with `adata.uns`.
 This can be further clustered to identify similar neighbourhoods.